 Traditional Loans

-Traditional loans have long been a popular choice for commercial property financing.
-Banks typically offer these loans with requirements such as a 20% down payment and a credit score of at least 660.
-For instance, Ken secured a loan for a 24-unit multifamily investment at an 80% loan-to-value ratio, 20% down payment, 6.75% interest rate, and a 25-year amortization with a 7/7 ARM.
+Traditional bank loans have been the go-to financing route for commercial property for decades.
+Banks typically require a 20% down payment and a credit score of at least 660.
+To put it in real terms, consider a 24-unit multifamily deal financed at an 80% loan-to-value ratio, with a 20% down payment, a 6.75% interest rate, a 25-year amortization, and a 7/7 adjustable-rate mortgage.
+That’s a fairly standard structure for this type of asset.

 Private Lending